ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-7-1-arraylist-basics.rst

         }
     }

-We can us a while loop to print out each digit in reverse order starting from the right (4, 5, 1 for the number 154) while dividing it by 10.
+We can use a while loop to print out each digit in reverse order starting from the right (4, 5, 1 for the number 154) while dividing it by 10.
 You can try it in the active code above.
 Here is the pseudocode:

     - while number is greater than 0